How to Build an Image Crawler Without Coding

 There's just one more thing to tweak before running the crawler.

-While debugging, I happened to notice that the HTML source code is being refreshed dynamically as one scrolls down the webpage.
+While debugging, I noticed that the HTML source code is being refreshed dynamically as one scroll down the webpage.
 In other words, if the webpage is not scrolled down, we will not be able to get the corresponding image URLs from the source code.
-Lucky for us, Octoparse does auto-scroll down easily.
+Luckily, Octoparse does auto-scroll down easily.

 We will need to add auto-scroll both when the website loads for the first time as well as when it paginates.